Last Updated on

 5. Vitamin E

-Vitamin E too is essential for fertility in women.
+Vitamin E is essential for fertility in women.
 Plus it also improves the quality of sperm in men.
 It is also important to protect the egg and sperm DNA integration after conception.
-Vitamin E is an antioxidant which protects the body from free radicals which can damage your cells, thereby leaving you prone to infections.
-(This is for men or women?)
+Vitamin E is an antioxidant which protects the body from free radicals which can damage your cells, thereby leaving men and women prone to infections.
 In men, low levels of Vitamin E can lead to testicular damage thereby affecting sperm production.
 In women, deficiency of Vitamin E can prevent ovulation and thereby affect the chances of getting pregnant.
 You can increase your daily intake by including different types of seeds such as sunflower seeds and pumpkin seeds in your diet.
 You can also eat almonds, hazelnuts, and peanut butter.
 Even fruits such as kiwi and mangoes are rich in vitamin E. Both men and women can consume these foods to up their Vitamin E intake.
 However, taking Vitamin E supplements is not recommended unless and until suggested by a doctor.

 6. B Vitamins